 getting consistent exercise — a minimum of 20 minutes of cardio

-(ideally interval training) or core-strengthening exercises most days of the
+(ideally an interval workout) or core-strengthening exercises most days of the

 week — is especially important if you have diabetes.
 If you're really

-pressed for time, make several short bouts of activity the goal.
+pressed for time, make several short bouts of activity during the day your goal.

 - Monitor your condition.
-Making healthy eating decisions is important for weight loss and maintenance, but if you have diabetes, it's essential to monitor your blood sugar.
-This is especially important before and after a big holiday meal — to ensure your blood sugar levels are in the optimal range.
+Making healthy eating decisions is important for weight loss and maintenance, but if you have diabetes, it’s essential to monitor your blood sugar to stay healthy.
+This is especially important before and after a big holiday meal.